-We have often talked about the gospel by first pointing out the reality of sin and the need for salvation, then explaining the necessity of the life, death, and resurrection of Jesus Christ, and finally declaring the opportunity for human beings to experience salvation by accepting Jesus Christ's lordship.
+We have often talked about the gospel by first pointing out the reality of sin and the need for salvation, then explaining the necessity of the life, death, and resurrection of Jesus Christ, and finally declaring the opportunity for human beings to experience salvation by accepting the lordship of Jesus the Christ.
 In this narrative, the church is often understood as the collection of those who accept His lordship; the church is portrayed as the recipients and tellers of the gospel.
-In many ways, we can understand the Gaines paper as challenging this narrative as reductionist, as it is this narrative that easily reduces the gospel to an ideology and the church to the promoter of an ideology.
+In many ways, we can understand Gaines and Songer Gaines' paper as challenging this narrative as reductionist, as it is this narrative that easily reduces the gospel to an ideology and the church to the promoter of an ideology.
 This narrative fails to recognize how the church is part of the gospel story.
 The church was brought about as the fulfillment of God's promise to cultivate Israel into a peoplehood that will be blessing to all nations (Genesis 22:18).
 Jesus took on the very identity of Israel and opened this peoplehood to all people of all nations, groups, and languages through his life, death, resurrection, and offering of the Holy Spirit.
-As theologian, Bryan P. Stone, notes in Evangelism After Christendom, "...the Spirit's operation connects the story of Jesus with the story of Israel and with the story of the church, thereby making all three a single story."
-This suggests that the gospel story is not told in full until we tell about the church.
-In other words, the fulfillment of God's promise to bring about a peoplehood that is uniquely called, empowered, and expected to live into the way of Jesus is part of the good news!
-This is why we can affirm with Gaines and Songer Gaines that the church announces the gospel "by its own life, patterned in the way of Jesus..." (p.
+As theologian, Bryan P. Stone, notes in Evangelism After Christendom, "...the Spirit's operation connects the story of Jesus with the story of Israel and with the story of the church, thereby making all three a single story."1 This suggests that the gospel story is not told in full until we tell about the church.
+In other words, the fulfillment of God's promise to bring about a peoplehood that is uniquely called, empowered, and expected to live into the way of Jesus is part of the Good News!
+This is why we can affirm with Gaines and Songer Gaines that the church's call to announce the gospel "by its own life, patterned in the way of Jesus..." (p.
 9).